Discrete Envy-free Division of Necklaces and Maps: Introduction

+The necklace cutting problem is like the traditional cake-cutting problem, but the discreteness of the problem means an envy-free division may not necessarily exist.
+The simplest example is when we have a single bead valued by every player.
+If we give the bead to one player, all other players will be envious.

-\begin{problem} It seems natural to consider the following as fundamental problems for studying necklace-cutting: \begin{itemize} \item Unlike the continuous case, envy-free necklace-cutting is impossible in the most general case.
-What additional assumptions do we need to make to guarantee an envy-free division exists? \item What algorithm produces such divisions? \item When envy-free is impossible, what is the best we can do?
+\begin{problem} It is natural to consider the following as fundamental problems for studying envy-free necklace-cutting: \begin{itemize} \item What additional assumptions do we need to make to guarantee an envy-free division exists? \item What algorithm produces such divisions? \item When envy-free is impossible, what is the best we can do?
 For example, what is the smallest $\epsilon$ for which we can guarantee an $\epsilon$-envy-free division? \end{itemize} \end{problem}

-We examine these problems for increasingly general classes of constraints, starting with Section~\ref{sec:monolithic}, where we give a proof of existence of an envy-free division in the case of \emph{monolithic} preferences, slightly different from the one obtained by \cite{marenco2011}.
-We then attack a more general version of the problem in Section~\ref{sec:general}.
-We end with a few glances into the future in Section~\ref{sec:conclusion}.
+Marenco and Tetzlaff \cite{marenco2011} initiated the study of envy-free necklace-cutting by considering the case where each bead is valuable to exactly one player.
+(They don't use the language of necklace-cutting, but speak of atoms arranged on an interval.)
+Appealing to the techniques in \cite{su1999} for traditional cake-cutting, they use a combinatorial result known as Sperner's lemma to find ``nearby'' divisions of the necklace, one for each player, in which each player prefers a different piece of the necklace in their division.
+The location of cuts in these divisions differs by only one bead for each knife, and the idea is to use the location of the cuts to determine a final division that will be envy-free for all players.
+The position of each knife in the final division is given by the position of that knife in the splitting associated to the player who values the contested bead.

+We build on their work by examining the questions above for different classes of constraints, including more general preferences where several players may value each bead (Section \ref{sec:monolithic}), and a two-dimensional arrangement of the beads (Section~\ref{sec:2d}).